-Revenue from consulting revenue is recognized when services have been completed.
+Revenue from consulting work is recognized when services have been completed.

-Maintenance revenue is deferred and recognized on a pro-rata basis over the term of the maintenance contract, typically 12 months.
+Software leases and software maintenance revenue is deferred and recognized on a pro-rata basis over the term of the lease or maintenance contract, typically 12 months.

 Revenues from interest are recognized when earned and recorded in other income.